Litetokens/Documentation/English_Documentation/Frequently_Asked_Questions/Frequently_Asked_Questions_about_LE.md

        Is a good practice to limit JVM heap size to fit inside one NUMA region (Around 1 TB on the bigger machines).
 If its JVM spans NUMA regions, GC will take much longer.

 2. Q: What performance does a processor need to have in order to run the node software?
     A: At least 2 core CPUs are required to run a full node, at the minimum performance.
 If you are running on a private environment, with fewer transactions, then you will be fine with 4 CPU cores.
 So, the amount of network requests determines the CPU performance required to run the nodes.
 You will need to monitor your machine to decide the best requirements.
-In the PUBLIC NETWORK, LITETOKENS recommend at least 64CPU cores machine for a Super Representative to be approved.
+In the PUBLIC NETWORK, LITETOKENS recommend at least 64CPU cores machine for an Envoy to be approved.

 3. Q: What ports should be opened to be externally accessible?